Marion Weed: Career

-In 1903, she came back to New York where she debuted at the Metropolitan Opera for the role of "Brünnhilde" in The Valkyrie.
+In 1903, she came back to New York where she debuted at the Metropolitan Opera for the role of Brünnhilde in Die Walküre.
 During director Heinrich Conried years at the Met, "Miss Weed and Miss Fremstad and Messrs.
 Caruso and Goritz became fixtures in the institution."
-She sang "Kundry" in Parsifal, alternating with Milka Ternina, in America's first performances.
+She sang Kundry in Parsifal, alternating with Milka Ternina, in America's first performances.
 This staging of the opera was not authorized by the Wagner family but the injunction against the production failed.
 Several years later, Weed was still boycotted and shunned at Bayreuth.
-On January 22, 1907, she was in the United States premiere, the special and only performance, of the controversial Salome in the role of "Herodias".
-Further performances were banned and it wasn't performed again until 1934.
-By 1908 she sang in the "Isolde" in Tristan und Isolde, the "Venus" in Tannhäuser, the "mother" in Hansel and Gretel and the "Orlovsky" in Die Fledermaus, a total of five years from 17 operas in 70 performances.
+On January 22, 1907, she was in the United States premiere, the special and only performance, of the controversial Salome in the role of Herodias.
+Further performances were banned and it was not performed again until 1934.
+By 1908 she sang Isolde in Tristan und Isolde, Venus in Tannhäuser, the mother in Hansel and Gretel and Orlovsky in Die Fledermaus, a total of five years from 17 operas in 70 performances.
 While the company was on tour in 1906, they survived the San Francisco Earthquake and were some of the first ones to personally report in New York about the tragedy.

-In 1910, she again performed in the Hamburg Opera at the Stadt Theater, this time as Isolde.
+In 1910, she again performed in the Hamburg Opera, this time as Isolde.
 She was engaged with a five-year contract with the Staatsoper Hannover.
 In 1914 while living in Berlin, but visiting Hamburg, World War I broke out.
-In an unsealed letter to her sister in Rochester, Marion Weed wrote about how the husband of a couple whose marriage she sang at had died at the Battle of Liège.
+In an unsealed letter to her sister in Rochester, Weed wrote about how the husband of a couple whose marriage she sang at had died at the Battle of Liège.
 The music school next door set up its big hall with beds for wounded.
 She learned basic nursing skills to be a helper to the Red Cross nurses.
 She wrote, "We have all read about war, but it has seemed a part of history, dim and distant, and now when one experiences the sadness and depression and horror of it, it is too real.
 I awake every morning with a wish that it were all a dream, and then see all about me evidence of wretchedness."
 She also wrote about the transportation, communication and financial problems for the hundreds of stranded Americans and how she planned to travel back to Berlin.